alismxwll/squad/README.md

 Solder readme.

-Currently only initalizes an empty Soldier object.
+Currently initalizes a Soldier object with a set of default stats.

 Andrew Robert Dean Akers